AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-51636-company-admin-cannot-add-new-users.md

 <u>Actual results</u>

-* Admin user gets an error message - *Something went wrong*.
+* The admin user gets an error message: *Something went wrong*.
 * Admin user cannot create a new customer.
 * Log contains error like: